WhatsApp Group Join Now

 Answer: 3

-21. Which of the following statements about the role of the “RNA polymerase binding site” in the gene structure is false______
+21. Which of the following statements about the role of the “RNA polymerase binding site” in the gene structure is false?

 (1) The “RNA polymerase binding site” is the start codon